thin-edge/thin-edge.io/docs/src/operate/c8y/config_management.md

 ---
 title: Configuration Management
 tags: [Operate, Cumulocity, Configuration]
-sidebar_position: 5
 ---

-# How to manage configuration files with Cumulocity

 With `thin-edge.io`, you can manage config files on a device by using the [Cumulocity configuration management feature](https://cumulocity.com/guides/users-guide/device-management/#managing-configurations) as a part of Device Management.

 If you are new to the Cumulocity **Configuration Management** feature, we recommend you to read [the Cumulocity user guide](https://cumulocity.com/guides/users-guide/device-management/#managing-configurations) along with this how-to guide.

 The configuration management functionality is provided by the **tedge-agent** service which is installed by default.
-If it is not installed then please install the components again following the [install guide](../../install/index.md).

 ## Getting started